Are Japanese knotweed (Fallopia japonica) control and eradication interventions effective?

 Kabat T.J., Stewart G.B. & Pullin A.S.
 (2006) Are Japanese knotweed (Fallopia japonica) control and eradication interventions effective?
-Systematic Review No. 21.
-Centre for Evidence-Based Conservation
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, SR21, 05-015

 Japanese knotweed Fallopia japonica is listed as one of the IUCN's top 100 invasive plant species.
 It is highly competitive, able to regenerate from root and stem fragments, and is very difficult to control.
 Japanese knotweed control and eradication attempts have used a range of mechanical and chemical techniques.
 Many agencies publish guidelines detailing the effectiveness of these various methods, but a critical appraisal of empirical evidence regarding effectiveness of different methods has not previously been undertaken.